hofstadter-io/hof-docs/content/first-example/adding-a-datamodel/custom-code.md

 make it possible to work directly in the output.
 {{</lead>}}

-We need to implement our Resource handlers.
+We need to implement our Resource handlers, so we add our custom code in the generated files.
-Here are set and get for users, we leave the rest to you.
+Here ar the `UserCreate` and `UserRead` handlers.

 {{<codeInner title="in output/resources/User.go" lang="go">}}